JonnyBro/beatrun/README.md

 1. **Delete `beatrun` folder in *addons* if you have one!**
 2. Extract `beatrun` folder to *your_game_folder/garrysmod/addons*.
 3. Extract `lua` folder to *your_game_folder/garrysmod*.
 	* `lua` folder constains modules for Discord Rich Presense and Steam Presence to work.
-They are open source, visit [this](https://github.com/fluffy-servers/gmod-discord-rpc) to see the sources of DRP and [this](https://github.com/YuRaNnNzZZ/gmcl_steamrichpresencer) for SP.
+They are open source, you can find link at the [Credits](https://github.com/JonnyBro/beatrun#credits) section.

 ## Changes added by me
 * [Custom online courses database](https://courses.beatrun.ru), it's free 🤯!